 Oral sedatives (by mouth) often simply calm a person’s nerves a bit.
 These sedatives leave the patient fully conscious but help them relax during the dental procedure.

 The type of sedation a dentist uses depends on individual needs of each patient.

-Going to the dentist may not ever be one of your favorite things, but at Normandy/Lakewood Dentistry we have ways (including sedation) to ensure your dental visit is as comfortable as possible.
-If you have questions about how we can accommodate you during your visit, or if you have specific questions about any procedure, give us a call at (904) 877-5855 for our Normandy location or (904) 595-3818 for our Lakewood location, and we’ll be happy to ease your anxiety!Oral Conscious Sedation
+Going to the dentist may not ever be one of your favorite things, but at Normandy Lake Dentistry we have ways (including sedation) to ensure your dental visit is as comfortable as possible.
+If you have questions about how we can accommodate you during your visit, or if you have specific questions about any procedure, give one of our locations a call, and we’ll be happy to ease your anxiety!Oral Conscious Sedation